Hochfrequenz/migmose/README.md

 See below for an overview of its features.

 ## Installation
-MIG_mose is a Python based tool.
+MIG_mose is a Python-based tool.
-Therefore you have to make sure, that Python is running on your machine.
+Therefore, you have to make sure, that Python is running on your machine.

-We recommend to use virtual environments to keep your system clean.
+We recommend using virtual environments to keep your system clean.

 Create a new virtual environment with
 ```bash